ipshagupta/Snake-Game/README.md

 # Snake-Game
-A snake game in Python
+A snake game in Python using turtle graphics.

+Language Used: Python
+IDE: PyCharm